 How to Make More Potent Sugar

-Everybody always wants the most potent end product, but there are a few things to keep in mind when determining potency.
+Everybody always wants the most potent end product, but there are a few things to remember when determining the potency of your sugar.

 First, the strength of your cannabis sugar will depend on the strength of the cannabis flower you used to make your alcohol tincture.